-Question: "Do you have any plans to increase the council tax

-98.25% you have currently budgeted for?"

-Answer: For 2011-2012 the percentage collection rate used was 98.25%.
+- Question: "Do you have any plans to increase the council tax collection rate this year and in future years, beyond the 98.25% you have currently budgeted for?" - Answer: For 2011-2012 the percentage collection rate used was 98.25%.
 This takes into account the current economic climate and the expected higher losses due to the higher irrecoverable debt expected.
-The expected collection rate irrecoverable debt expected.
 The expected collection rate is the percentage of Council Tax to be collected after estimating uncollectable amounts.
 This is because the legislation provides for non-collection to be compensated for by an element within the Council Tax Base itself.